see all...Viewing 3 out of 13 projects

 My particular professional interest lies with a focus on architectural performance.
 The most important question for this interest is fundamentally rethinking and redefining new ways on how to maximize a buildings ability to support a desired function or multi- combined functions, in such ways that alters a dramatic reduction in the usage of energy.
 The best discovery would be the ingenuity of a building to fully self generate its own operational power.
 Obvious existing constraints that can’t be avoided are budget and affordability.
 But I think the world deserves to be educated and clients on making better informed decisions and architects being more proactively accountable as building experts by placing emphasis on sustainable practice and making these viable solutions more transparent.
 The underlying role of a designer should be to design responsibly.
 Consequential to this position, every new building should be a leading precedent to help improve the one that will come after.
-Nonetheless, one of my greater intent is to advance building architectural knowledge with aim of helping the recovery of Earth from the rapid onslaught of human waste pollution, over growth population, and the disruptions of our vital natural landscapes.
+Nonetheless, one of my greater intent is to advance building architectural knowledge with aim of helping the recovery of Earth from the rapid onslaught of human waste pollution and over growth population from disrupting our vital natural landscapes.

 MY DESIGN WORK: